appnexus/schema-tool/readme.md

 ## Requirements

-+ Python 2.7 (may work with other versions, only tested against 2.7)
++ Python 2.6 or 2.7 (may work with other versions)
 + [`psycopg2`][3] installed if you plan to use with Postgres

 ## Getting Started